Brad Wilk

 Brad Wilk (born September 5, 1968) is an American drummer.
-He is best known as a member of the rock bands Rage Against the Machine (1991–2000, 2007–2011, 2019–present), Audioslave (2001–2007, 2017), and Prophets of Rage (2016–2019).
+He is best known as a member of the rock bands Rage Against the Machine (1991–2000, 2007–2011, 2019–2024), Audioslave (2001–2007, 2017), and Prophets of Rage (2016–2019).

 Wilk started his career as a drummer for Greta in 1990, and helped co-found Rage Against the Machine with Tom Morello and Zack de la Rocha in August 1991.
 Following that band's breakup in October 2000, Wilk, Morello, Rage Against the Machine bassist Tim Commerford and Soundgarden frontman Chris Cornell formed the supergroup Audioslave, which broke up in 2007.
 From 2016 to 2019, he played in the band Prophets of Rage, with Commerford, Morello, Chuck D, B-Real and DJ Lord.
-He currently plays in the band Rage Against the Machine following their reunion.
+He has played with Rage Against the Machine since their reunion.

 Wilk has also performed drums on English metal band Black Sabbath's final album 13, released in June 2013.
-He briefly played with Pearl Jam shortly after the release of their debut album Ten.
+He tried out for Pearl Jam shortly after the release of their debut album Ten and had previously been in the band Indian Style with Eddie Vedder.

 Early life

-Wilk was born on September 6, 1968, in Portland, Oregon.
+Wilk was born on September 5, 1968, in Portland, Oregon.
 He was raised in Chicago, Illinois, before his family settled in Southern California.
 He started to play the drums when he was thirteen years old.
-He has cited John Bonham, Keith Moon, and Elvin Jones as his greatest influences.
+Wilk attended William Howard Taft High School, in the Woodland Hills neighborhood of Los Angeles, and graduated in 1986.
+While the high school was in an upper middle-class neighborhood, as part of LAUSD, hundreds of students (including rapper and actor Ice Cube) from lower-income and more racially diverse neighborhoods attended Taft High School through a busing program.
+In terms of music, he has cited John Bonham, Keith Moon, Neil Peart, and Elvin Jones as his greatest influences.
 Wilk was a fan of Van Halen in his youth.